 Slide 4: Customer Onboarding

 Show prospects what the onboarding process will look like after they sign the deal and how they will be guided through every step once they become a customer.

-This is especially important if your internal process includes handing them over to a customer success representative.
+This is especially important if your internal process involves handing them over to a customer success representative.
 The last thing you want is for them to be caught off guard by the handoff process.